 3. Hyper-target your reach with Facebook Ads

-Facebook Ads can be an extremely effective method for promoting your pre-launch eBook campaigns, raise awareness about your eBook, and get more Likes for your page.
+Facebook Ads can be an extremely effective method for promoting your pre-launch eBook campaigns, raising awareness about your eBook, and getting more Likes for your page.
 The ability to hyper-target your advertising to reach your desired demographic makes Facebook Ads an incredibly reasonable ad spend.
 Use Facebook Ads to drive likes to your page and traffic to your email-gated pre-launch website landing pages.